maxxrichard/company_profit_regression/README.md

-# Predicting the company's profit based on their different expenditure using the Linear Regression model.
+# Estimating the company's profit using the Linear Regression model.

 ## Packages